Anthony G. Nickel/Clara Patterson Memorial Scholarship

 Florence I. Parker Memorial Scholarship

-Florence Parker was a resident of Glouster, Ohio.
-She was a community supporter and helped fund the Trimble Township Memorial Park.
 The scholarship was established to honor her memory and to provide assistance to students from the community that she loved - Trimble Township in Athens County, Ohio.
 Consideration is also given to students from other areas of Athens County if no qualifying applicant from Trimble Township exists.
+Student must be registered for classes at the time of review and enrolled full-time for the terms the scholarship will be awarded.

 J.R.
 Hooper Academic Scholarship

 The scholarship was established to honor Jim's service and dedication to Hocking College and higher education in Ohio.
-Students who reside in Athens, Hocking, Perry or Muskingum counties are eligible for the scholarship award.
+Students who reside in Athens, Hocking, Perry, or Muskingum Counties are eligible for the scholarship award.
+Student must be registered for classes at the time of review and enrolled full-time for the terms the scholarship will be awarded.

 James E. and Betty J. Blower Memorial Scholarship